Disclaimer: I do not own Criminal Minds

 And stared dumbfounded; who was that stranger looking back at him?

-Because last time he checked, he was a gangly, pale, nerd with big glasses that covered his face and had dull brown hair slicked down, wearing comfortable clothes bought at the local DAV for cheap.
+Because last time he checked, he was a gangly, pale nerd with big glasses that covered his face and had dull brown hair slicked down.
+He was known for wearing comfortable clothes bought at the local thrift shop for cheap.

 This stranger had luscious wavy brown hair that reached a little below his ears and framed his face nicely.
 The new sliver rimmed glasses he wore actually enhanced his appeal and his skin, while not tan, was a lovely peach tone that was pleasant to the eye.
 He wore semi-tight dark jeans that emphasized his long legs and contrasted nicely with the caramel colored boots he had purchased a week ago.
 A forest green shirt hugged his shoulders but loosened up near his midriff, causing the silver buckle of his belt to play peek-a-boo with the world.
 All this made a stunning picture with a purple scarf to add a little flare.

 Reid felt his knees buckle under him, unable to tear his eyes away from the image.
 It was beautiful; a true work of art.
 He couldn't believe he had transformed this much by himself.
 He deserved a gold star.

 Except there was one problem with this image and Reid was beginning to see why going with a female stereotype formula had a grave miscalculation in it.
 Especially a role that he just realized stood out for being pretty.
 How on earth had he missed that?